Nenotriple/img-txt_viewer/README.md

 - *Saving now fixes various typos such as: Double and triple commas are replaced with single commas.
 Extra spaces are reduced to single spaces. leading and trailing spaces/commas are removed.*
 - *utf-8 encoding is enforced.*
 - *Undo now works as expected.*

-v1.6 changes:

-- *New feature: Autocomplete using danbooru tags.*